 Probably the most famous place in Chiapas state is Palenque.
 This historic Mayan site enjoyed its heyday between the 5th and 8th centuries AD with many important temples such as the tomb of King Pakal.
 The ruins are mesmerizing to visit, shrouded in the ancient jungle.

 Day trips depart San Cris as early as 4am, returning in the late evening.
 During the trip, you’ll visit Palenque as well as Agua Azul Waterfalls and Misol-Ha Cascade.
-It’s a long day out, and I’d personally prefer to stay overnight, however if you only have one day to spare, I don’t think you’ll regret visiting the UNESCO World Heritage Site that is Palenque!
+It’s a long day out, and I chose to stay 3 nights instead, however if you only have one day to spare, I don’t think you’ll regret visiting the UNESCO World Heritage Site that is Palenque!

 Entry is 110 pesos including access to the museum.